-This Scottish food tour focuses on the best of Scottish food sourced from independent suppliers taking in the magnificent UNESCO Georgian New Town, (the largest Georgian city in the world) and the vibrant Stockbridge village.
+This Scottish food tour focuses on the best of Scottish food sourced from independent suppliers, taking in the magnificent UNESCO Georgian New Town, (the largest Georgian city in the world) and the vibrant Stockbridge village.

-This lunchtime/afternoon food tour is a lovely way to access some of the best of Scottish food in a beautiful part of Edinburgh that is not really on the tourist trail and is a great complement to The Old Town.
-I recommend doing an Old Town tour first as The New Town (well, it was new in 1745!) was built as result of over crowding in the medieval Old Town which grew up round The Castle.
+This lunchtime/afternoon food tour is a lovely way to access some of the best of Scottish food in a beautiful part of Edinburgh, that is not really on the tourist trail and is a great complement to The Old Town.
+I recommend doing an Old Town tour first as The New Town (well, it was new in 1767!) was built as result of over crowding in the medieval Old Town which grew up round The Castle.

 What you’ll experience on this tour: